shekharashishraj/Dope/src/detection/README.md

 - Sends prompt: "Please read this document and answer ALL questions that appear in it.
 For each question, provide the question number and your answer."
 - **NO question text sent** - only PDF file
 - Parses responses using Pydantic + LLM judge with automatic fallback
+- **LLM extracts option letters** for MCQ questions (e.g., "B" from "(b) Metasploit")
-- Saves responses with metadata including parsing method used
+- Saves responses with metadata including parsing method used and extracted options

 ### Step 2: Signature Matching
 - For each question, compares AI answer to:
-  - **MCQ**: Checks if wrong option was selected
+  - **MCQ**: Uses LLM-extracted option letter to check if wrong option was selected
-  - **True/False**: Checks if answer was flipped
+  - **True/False**: Checks if answer was flipped using LLM-extracted True/False value
-  - **Long-form**: Checks for deviation from gold answer
+  - **Long-form**: Checks for deviation from gold answer using word overlap analysis
 - Detects refusals (when AI refuses to answer)
 - Calculates match confidence scores
+- **No regex/string matching** - all extraction done by LLM judge with Pydantic

 ### Step 3: Metrics Calculation
 - Calculates overall detection rate